A good plan can help you eat a balanced diet, even if your symptoms may sometimes put a damper on your appetite.

-Make half the grains you eat whole grains.
+- Make half the grains you eat whole grains.

-Swap sugary sodas for water.
+- Swap sugary sodas for water.

 How to Get Calcium

-Some people can't digest lactose, the sugar in milk.
+Some people can't digest lactose, which is the sugar in milk.
 That's true even for people who don't have an inflammatory bowel disease.
 But because the symptoms of lactose intolerance look a lot like some symptoms of UC, it may be hard to tell if milk is causing the problem.
 Your doctor can test you to see if you're lactose intolerant.

 Either way, your body needs foods high in calcium, especially during pregnancy.
 Some options include: